-- Main Dam: The actual progress is 19.9%.
-The construction of the base and the dam walls is ongoing. - Lower Check Dam: The actual progress is 45.0%.
+- Main Dam: The actual progress is 30.5%.
+The Roller Compacted Concrete (RCC) commenced on 21st March 2025 and is ongoing. - Lower Check Dam: The actual progress is 57.0%.
 The excavation of the dam foundation and stilling basin foundation is complete.
-Concreting for the dam body is ongoing. - Base Camp and other buildings 43.5%: Construction of the Base Camp and Administration Building -14 junior and 12 senior houses.
-Laying of roof is at over 70.0% and internal finishes (plaster) has commenced. - Police Post: Preparatory works prior to actual construction is ongoing - Mazeras Health Clinic: Preparatory works prior to actual construction is ongoing - Access/ Relocation Roads and Water Supply is ongoing at 18.6% implementation - Construction of the three Mwache Schools: 24.5%
+Concreting for the dam body is ongoing. - Base Camp and other buildings 56.9%: Construction of the Base Camp and Administration Building -14 junior and 12 senior houses - Police Post: Preparatory works prior to actual construction is ongoing - Mazeras Health Clinic: Preparatory works prior to actual construction is ongoing - Access/ Relocation Roads and Water Supply is ongoing at 31.2% implementation - Construction of the three Mwache Schools: 45%